yonkahlon/Zenject/README.md

         };
     }

-This way, you won't hit a wall at the end of the project due to some unforseen order-dependency.
+This way, you won't hit a wall at the end of the project due to some unforeseen order-dependency.

 Note also that any ITickables or IInitializables that aren't given an explicit order are updated last.